Click below to download a medical form:

 The only exception is Crèche students who submit a form at 18 months.
 They will then be asked to submit a current form at 2 years and then annually thereafter.

 2) Is there a different form for camp and school?

-3) Does every child need to submit documentation of a lead TEST with results?
+3) Does every child need to submit documentation of a lead test with results?

-Only students in NYC Day Care are required submit documentation for a lead test.
+Only students in NYC Day Care are required to submit documentation for a lead test.
 It is no longer required for preschoolers.
 It is however still recommended as lead poisoning can lead to serious health problems.

 4) Can international students submit medical records from another country?